 Listen to this PODCAST with Dr. David Atiyeh on the Back

 Doctor’s Podcast with Dr. Michael Johnson.
 He shares how he helped

 a patient whose back pain persists after multiple back

-surgeries with flexion distraction which gives her relief
+surgeries with flexion distraction which relieves her pain

 as the table is flexed not extended.

 with Spinal Care Clinic today.
 Let’s figure out

 the role extension might play in your back pain recovery and future